nodejs/node/COLLABORATOR_GUIDE.md

 #### Breaking Changes to Internal Elements

 Breaking changes to internal elements may occur in semver-patch or semver-minor commits.
-Collaborators should take significant care when making and reviewing such changes.
-An effort must be made to determine the potential impact of the change in the ecosystem.
-Use
-[Canary in the Goldmine](https://github.com/nodejs/citgm) to test such changes.
+Take significant care when making and reviewing such changes.
+Make an effort to determine the potential impact of the change in the ecosystem.
+Use [Canary in the Goldmine](https://github.com/nodejs/citgm) to test such changes.
 If a change will cause ecosystem breakage, then it is semver-major.
 Consider providing a Public API in such cases.

 #### When Breaking Changes Actually Break Things

-Because breaking (semver-major) changes are permitted to land on the master branch at any time, at least some subset of the user ecosystem may be adversely affected in the short term when attempting to build and use Node.js directly from the master branch.
-This potential instability is why Node.js offers distinct Current and LTS release streams that offer explicit stability guarantees.

-Specifically:

 * Breaking changes should *never* land in Current or LTS except when:
   * Resolving critical security issues.